Venny-Dev/lendsqr-fe-test/README.md

 4. **Type Safety**: Full TypeScript implementation for catching errors at compile time
 5. **Protected Routes**: Ensures only authenticated users can access the dashboard
 6. **Responsive Design**: Mobile-first approach with progressive enhancement
+7. **Comprehensive Testing**: Unit tests for hooks and utilities to ensure reliability

 ## 🚀 Deployment